MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 Interpolation
 ^^^^^^^^^^^^^

-Sampling is done by interpolating model values from the 8 grid points surrounding the sample location.
-In the regular lat-lon grid case, interpolation factors (let's not call them weights, as it gets confusing!) are calculated from the input longitude, latitude, and depth.
+Sampling is done by interpolating model values from grid points surrounding the sample location (up to 8 surrounding grid points are used).
+For a cartesian or spherical polar grid, interpolation factors (not to be confused with weights!) are calculated from the input longitude, latitude, and depth.
-In the generic grid case (LLC, etc), interpolation factors are specified in the input file.
+For a curvilinear grid (LLC, etc), interpolation factors are specified in the input file.

 Altimetry